SenpaiHunters/Pictures/SpotOn Pics/README.md

-# Just some pictures/images I'm using for SpotOn.
+# Just some pictures/images I'm using for SpotOn

 ---